 - Purchase pre-printed QR code / barcode labels

 Pre-printed QR code or barcode labels are available in a variety of sizes and materials.
 As a rule, these labels will contain sequential numbers that you will be able to associate with the assets using an asset management software.
 You can also order pre-printed QR code asset labels with the assets serial numbers.

 Whether you are purchasing pre-printed QR code asset labels or printing your own, first make sure you know what should be encoded in the QR codes or barcodes.
-Do not assume that any asset management software will work with any label.
-Pick the software first, then find out what should be encoded in QR code / barcode labels that will work with the selected asset management software.
+Do not assume that any asset management software will work with any QR code label.
+Pick the asset management software first, then find out what should be encoded in the QR code / barcode labels that will work with the selected asset management software.
 Do it in this order and you will spare yourself major headache.

-Barcode / QR Code Scanning Equipment
+Barcode / QR Code Scanning Equipment For Barcode Asset Tracking

-- Barcode Scanners
+- Handheld Barcode Scanners

 - Mobile Computers